eScholarship/jschol/README.md

 * `README.md`: This file.
 * `LICENSE`: Software license.
 * `app/`: Directory that contains all the JSX, CSS, HTML, etc.
-* `app/bower_components`: Gets populated by 'bower' with the Javascript packages for the front-end.
-Don't modify directly.
 * `app/css`: Gets populated with compiled CSS files.
 Don't modify directly.
 * `app/fonts`: Special fonts for this app.
 * `app/images`: JPG, PNG, etc.